Boat Lore home

 seasickness

-To prevent seasickness, start taking medication well beforehand—12 to seasickness 18 hours early is not too soon for some people—and then continue to take it as people.
+To prevent seasickness, start taking medication well beforehand—12 to 18 hours early is not too soon for some people—and then continue to take it as directed.
+Different meds work best for different people.
 The most common are meclizine tablets (Bonine, Dramamine II, Antivert) and scopolamine tablets (Scopace) or patches (Transderm Scop).
 Cyclizine (Marezine) is a similar antihistamine that affects the stomach rather than the nervous system.
 Read their precautions and experiment before setting out to evaluate any side effects, which can be severe.

 Limit caffeine but do not give it up because the symptoms of caffeine withdrawal mimic early symptoms of seasickness.
 Avoid alcohol.
 Eat lightly but take nothing greasy or oily.
 Stay hydrated.
 Try not to go below, and if you must, avoid engine or head smells.
 Stay warm and dry.
 Wear a hat and gloves.
 Face into the wind and focus far ahead, preferably while standing, well braced, with both hands free.
 You are most susceptible to seasickness while sitting, so if you cannot stand up, lie down flat on your back instead.

 Keep the mind occupied by standing a watch, steering, or serving as lookout.
-Stay in the instead a bucket or else brown paper bags that can go overboard.
+Stay in the cockpit, well away from the lifelines, and barf instead into a bucket or else brown paper bags that can go overboard.
 Focus on the distant shore or horizon.
-Take anti-nausea drugs if available—a certain illicit, smoked herb is highly effective— but be mindful of their side effects.
+Take anti-nausea drugs if available—a certain illicit, smoked herb is highly effective—but be mindful of their side effects.
 Ginger in hard candies, soft drinks, capsules, or tea might help.
 It is almost certainly too late for medication by the time symptoms appear.
 Some swear by special wrist bands and pointing out that this works through the placebo effect would be counter-productive.